mkutz/screenplay-workshop-parabank/README.md

 // Create builder method `can`

-To access abilities, we create a method `use` which will return the instance of the requested [Ability] class or throw a [MissingAbilityException], which should tell us in its message who was not able to do what.
+To access abilities, we create a method `uses` which will return the instance of the requested [Ability] class or throw a [MissingAbilityException], which should tell us in its message who was not able to do what.
 So let's create that.

-// Implement `use`
+// Implement `uses`
 // Let Idea Create `MissingAbilityException` and implement it

 Let's implement that interface and create the [BrowseTheWeb] ability, which simply wraps a WebDriver instance and